walterhiggins/WMPJS/book-outline.md

 We'll dive deeper into Drone blueprints in the next exercise - Blueprint basics.

 ### Blueprint basics
 Before designing our skyscraper let's start with something a little smaller so we can better understand the basics of adding new blueprints for building in Minecraft.
 We'll start with a simple structure we'll call *monolith*.
 It will be a large black slab 4 blocks wide by 9 blocks high by 1 block long.
-The *monolith* is from an old movie called '2001: A Space Oddyssey'.
+The *monolith* is from an old movie called '2001: A Space Odyssey'.
 In the movie, astronauts discover this large black slab of stone on the moon.
 I use it as an example here because it can be created using a single call to Drone's *box()* method.

 You've seen already that the Drone has many functions for building, moving and turning and that these functions can be chained together to perform complex building operations.
 What you haven't yet seen is that the Drone can be extended - that is - new functions can be added to the Drone and combined with existing functions.
 For example: wouldn't it be cool if, once you have created a blueprint for a monolith, you could build a couple of them side by side using a single command?
 Well the Drone API has a function called *extend()* which lets you do just that.
 Once we've created the Monolith blueprint we should be able to perform any of these commands (*don't try to execute these right now - we haven't yet defined the monolith() function*) :